Low Priced Braille Embossers Vs Long Lasting Braille Embossers

 Do I try and save $7k dollars today on a recently created, consumer grade embosser that I intend to run at production levels and hope it works, hope I’m supported when it fails and hope my production lines don’t come to a halt?

-Or do I go with a Braillo, whose embossers are specifically built for true production braille, can be used 24/7 at high speed, are used by all the largest braille production facilities, last decades and are fully supported with up to a 5 year warranty direct from the manufacturer?
+Or do I go with a Braillo, whose embossers are specifically built for true production braille and have been for 30 years, can be used 24/7 at high speed, are used by all the largest braille production facilities, last decades and are fully supported with up to a 4 year warranty direct from the manufacturer?

 We feel the answer is clear and if you check references, they will tell you for themselves.
+We will be pleased to provide references for customers that have mistakenly purchased a competing “production” embosser and have since switched to Braillo.
 Trust what all the industry leaders use for their businesses – trust in a Braillo.